paulvtan/DayActive/README.md

 The purpose of this is to allow you to quantify the hours left in your day quickly by simply taking glance at the display.

 The application is written in C# under window service application project.
-After installation this add-on will run as a background proces with mininal load.
+After installation this add-on will run as a background process with mininal load.

 ## Installation
-Install using
+Install using the command line Visual Studio Dev tool.
+1. Navigate to the DayActive.Engine.App.exe location.
+2. In VS Command line Dev tool type "installutil DayActive.Engine.App.exe"
+3. Start the DayActive process in Service Manager.

 ## Features & Usages
 **Version 1.0.0**